 If you’re there during the right season, stop by the Monarch Groves as well!
 The butterflies flock to a eucalyptus grove in the winter and they hang on the branches by the thousands.

 There is a scenic route from Pismo to Santa Barbara so that the kids could run around Lake Cachuma for a bit.
 There’s a scenic overlook where you can pull off and explore (there are bathrooms there, too).

 After you blow off some steam, continue on to Santa Barbara.
 You can go ASAP to Shipwreck Park, one of the coolest playgrounds I’ve ever been to with the kids.

 The structures are all built in the shape of sunken ships and other ocean imagery, and it’s just too fun.
 There are nice clean bathrooms nearby and good benches for parents.
 You could really spend some time here.

 Once you work up an appetite, grab lunch at Shalhoob Meat Company.
-This was actually one of my favorite meals on the trip!
 The seating is all outside in the sunshine, and the food is killer.
 There’s a great kids’ menu as well.

 For a more in-depth Santa Barbara list of ideas, check out our full SB post here.

 It’s a bit inland, but Los Angeles is always worth a trip in my book!
 To stay closer to the coast, explore Malibu or Santa Monica.
 I highly recommend Matador Beach for a beautiful, secluded place to play in the sand, sunbathe, or climb through beautiful rock caves.

 And if you want to explore inland, we have lots of Los Angeles ideas here.